 A few home IPL devices have special filters and are safe for dark skin up to type V. And there’s one IPL safe for the darkest skin type VI too.

-For darker tones you must use the lower IPL intensity levels.
+The Tria 4X laser is not safe for these skin darker skin tones.
+You must use lower IPL intensity levels too.
 Most machines have 5 levels.
-There’s sometimes a guide in the user manual and most have skin tone sensors to protect skin that’s too dark.
+There’s sometimes a guide in the user manual as to which to use on specific tones.
+Most also have skin tone sensors to protect skin that’s too dark.

 Home laser & IPL for dark hair only

-Just like professional treatments all home laser and most IPL hair removal are effective on dark hair only.
+Just like professional treatments most home laser and most IPL hair removal are effective on dark hair only.

 Dark blonde, brown and black hair has a dark type of melanin called eumelanin.
-This is absorbed by the light energy for effective hair reduction.
+This is absorbed by the light energy resulting in effective hair reduction.

 Light blonde hair has just a little eumelanin, usually not enough to absorb the light energy.
 Red hair has a different type of melanin called pheomelanin.
 Grey and white hair has no melanin at all.
 They won’t absorb the light energy.